vkuokka/reaktor-fall-2020/README.md

 ```
 python3 wsgi.py
 ```
-If the lauch is succesful, similiar text should appear into terminal window:
+If the launch is succesful, similiar text should appear into terminal window:
 ```
  * Serving Flask app "app.main" (lazy loading)
  * Environment: production